chemouna/IntroductionToAlgorithms/introtoalgorithms-java/src/main/java/com/mounacheikhna/introtoalgorithms/chapter2/Chapter2.md

 ## Ex 2.3-5
-We will keep dividing the array size each time by 2 until either the element is found or we get to an array of size one which is the worst case and that will the number of times to divide n by 2 until we get to one , which is log n
+We will keep dividing the array size each time by 2 until either the element is found or we get to an array of size one and the element is not found which is the worst case and that will the number of times to divide n by 2 until we get to one , which is log n. (the running time T(n)= T((n−1)/2) + Θ(1) = Θ(lgn) )

+## Ex 2.3-6
+Insertion sort does two things:
+- A linear search to scan (backward) through the sorted sub-array to find the proper position for key.
+- Shift the elements greater than key towards the end to insert key in the proper position.
+Although we can reduce the number of comparisons by using binary search to accomplish 1/, we still need to shift all the elements greater than key towards the end of the array to insert key.
+And this shifting of elements runs at Θ(n) time.
+So, the overall worst-case running time of insertion sort will still be Θ(n^2).